chinchay/hide-and-seek/README.md

     Agent <|-- Seeker
 ```

 When the user quits the program, it will automatically save hider and seeker moves (files `seeker.txt` and `hider.txt`).
 These files will be loaded and the previous game will be recreated and rendered on the screen at the beginning of the next session.
-Since the files are human-readable, this feature allows developers for experimentation and can be used as a renderer for console/terminal-based similar games.
+Since the files are human-readable, this feature allows developers to experiment and can be used as a renderer for similar console/terminal-based games.

 A demonstration of the software running and a walkthrough of the code can be found [here](https://youtu.be/IKunGsytlXI).